Coronavirus Pandemic Triggers Surge in Demand for Healthy Foods

 Since the outbreak of Covid-19, the global food industry has been under tremendous pressure to adapt to changes in the market.
 This has encompassed tackling logistical and supply chain blockages imposed by closed border crossings, the rapid implementation of stringent, new hygiene measures in production facilities, overnight business model overhauls to circumvent offline sales channel shut-downs, and swift responses to changes in demand.
 The most notable shift in behaviour on the consumer front has been clearly visible on supermarkets’ empty shelves, particularly those for staples, such as pasta and flour.
 However, researchers and industry experts have observed a similar surge in demand for healthy foods.
 This significant spike in immune-boosting, natural, and organic product purchases directly correlates with the outbreak of the pandemic.

 In March 2020, Nielsen Insights published six consumer behaviour thresholds of concerns related to COVID-19, highlighting the levels of consumption across markets.
 These are:

 - Pantry preparation

 - Living a new normal

 The increased consumption of healthy foods and products containing natural ingredients falls under Nielsen’s first threshold.
+Furthermore, Innova Insights Identified “In Tune with Immune” as one of the top food trends for 2021.
+Functional foods promoting immune health, such as beverages, cereals, dairy and sports products which include ingredients like botanicals, vitamins, minerals and probiotics.
 A study conducted by Ecovia Intelligence underlines that this behaviour not only holds true for a range of food-related categories but also for personal care products.
 Thus, we are witnessing a holistic lifestyle-encompassing attempt by consumers to protect and enhance their general health and wellbeing.

 Healthy Food, Healthy Body